pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 And you don't like me, well that isn't fucking relevant"
 --Ellie Rowsell (of Wolf Alice), *Smile*

+"Who are you to ask for anything else?
+The thing you should be asking is for help!"
+--Wolf Alice, *The Last Man on Earth*

 "There are those who approach the opportunities of each day like crossing items off a to-do list instead of truly engaging and participating with all of themselves. ...
 Yet it is through deliberate action and repetition that we gain deeper insight."
 --Rick Rubin